 - If they want something different to you despite their interest, the relationship isn’t going to work.
 You don’t share core values where it counts.
 If how they lead their life means that we can’t meet our emotional needs and we have to be, do and have less than who we really are, interest is far from being enough.

-- If you’re in the early stages of dating somebody and you’re trying to predict if this is “it”, you’re trying to gauge the wrong information.
-You don’t have enough information.
+- In the early stages of dating somebody and you’re trying to predict if this is “it”?
+You’re trying to gauge the wrong information.
+You don’t have enough information yet.

 - I Failed, and I’m OK (ep.
 126)